 - Disposable gloves

-First step in prep is to clean the stone well.
-Her fireplace stone had been sealed so this was pretty easy in this case…she just wiped it down with a wet rag.
+The first step in prep is to clean the stone.
+This fireplace stone had been sealed so it was pretty easy in this case—we just wiped it down with a wet rag.
 For more porous, rough, or sooty fireplace surrounds, you can also clean it with TSP.
-Let the stone dry before applying the paint.
+(Let the stone dry before applying the paint.)

 Next, cover the walls, floor, and firebox to protect them during the whitewashing process.
-This is a very “drippy“, “splattery” project so protect or move everything right around the area.
+This is a very drippy, splattery project so protect or move everything in the surrounding area.
 I used a plastic drop cloth and painters tape:

-Get all of your supplies handy because your hands will be covered in paint during this process.
-Gloves are on the supply list and I was glad I wore them because truth be told I’m not very good about it during paint projects.
+SH&H Tip: Have all of your supplies handy because your hands will be covered in paint during this process.
+The gloves on the supply list are a good idea—truth be told I’m usually not very good about it and I was really glad I wore them.

 Step One: Mix the whitewash solution.